What is Software Asset Management (SAM)?

 Track software from procurement to retirement

-How Certero Helps with Software Asset Management
+How Certero helps with Software Asset Management

-Certero for SAM delivers comprehensive Software Asset Management with automated licence reconciliation across 100+ publishers including Microsoft, Oracle, Adobe, IBM, SAP, VMware, and Autodesk.
+CerteroX SAM delivers comprehensive Software Asset Management with automated licence reconciliation across 100+ publishers including Microsoft, Oracle, Adobe, IBM, SAP, VMware, and Autodesk.
+CerteroX Datacenter Management (part of the CerteroX SAM family) covers the high-risk, high-value datacenter estate — Oracle Database and options, IBM sub-capacity, SAP applications — which is where the largest audit exposures and the biggest optimisation opportunities typically sit.

-• Automated ELP generation — Continuous Effective Licence Position for all major vendors
+• Automated ELP generation — continuous Effective Licence Position for all major vendors

-• Audit defence — Evidence-based compliance documentation for any audit scenario
+• Audit defence — evidence-based compliance documentation for any audit scenario

 Recognition